Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/CDC-STREAMING.md

 The custom transformation developed for Project Meadowlark has the unwieldy name `com.github.edfiexchangeoss.meadowlark.kafka.connect.transforms.GenerateIndexFromResource`.
-This will be replace for Project Tanager with `org.ed-fi.kafka.connect.transforms.GenerateIndexFromResource`.
+This will be replaced for Project Tanager with `org.ed-fi.kafka.connect.transforms.GenerateIndexFromResource`.

 ### Data Replication Strategy